 For those unaware, Egypt just passed a draft bill to increase penalties for performing female genital mutilation, leading an Egyptian Member of Parliament Elhamy Agina to object, on the grounds that men are sexually weak in Egypt.
 As I understand it, Egyptian men are either impotent or not particularly excited about sex.
 This leads to a number of sexually frustrated women with outsized libidos.
-The family is endangered given the unsatisfied sexual desires of these women, who will go in all sorts of crazy directions for some sort of sexual satisfaction.
+While some of these women can gain some kind of pleasure by using websites like www.watchmygf.xxx to pleasure themselves sexually, these issues can cause more serious problems within families and society The family is endangered given the unsatisfied sexual desires of these women, who will go in all sorts of crazy directions for some sort of sexual satisfaction.
 So, he reasons, knock off their clitorises, and the problem, it seems, is solved.
 I have three comments.

 First, I find it notable that many of MP Elhamy’s colleagues want him brought up before an ethics committee for insulting Egyptian men.
 How dare you call us impotent!
 I agree, that’s the real tragedy in all of this.